LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 PostgreSQL and MySQL are two of the most popular open-source databases available today.
-They both provide the database backend for an untold number of web applications, enterprise software packages, and data science projects.
+They both provide the database backend for many web applications, enterprise software packages, and data science projects.
 The two databases share some similarities in that they both adhere to the SQL standard.

-However, there are some key differences that might influence your decision to choose one over the other.
-PostgreSQL is known for its advanced features and for being impressively durable and scalable.
+However, some key differences might influence your decision to choose one over the other.
+PostgreSQL is known for its advanced features, impressive durability, and scalability.
 MySQL is well-known for its ease of use and speed in read/write operations.

 Here’s an overview of their similarities and differences, including their architectures, data types, indexing schemes, security, and performance.